Carreau/phd-dissertation/parts/roleofactin.rst

 =============
 ..
 3

-The way cells move highly depends on their environment and the celltype.
+The way cells move highly depends on their environment and the cell type.
 We can distinguish several strategies of movement, mainly categorised into amoeboid and mesenchymal movement.
 The type of motility for certain cells can be characteristic for malignant tissue, and plays a significant role in